Frequently Asked Questions about “The Glenn Doman Method”

 Who was Glenn Doman?

 GLENN DOMAN founded The Institutes for the Achievement of Human Potential to which parents from every continent have been finding their way for more than a half-century.
-It is difficult to know if Glenn and The Institutes are more prominent for their pioneering work in the treatment of brain-injured children, or for their work in early development of well children.
+It is difficult to know if Glenn and The Institutes are better known for their pioneering work in the treatment of brain-injured children, or for their work in the early development of well children.

 Glenn dealt intimately with more than twenty-five thousand families over the last fifty years and strongly influenced millions of families through the book What To Do About Your Brain-Injured Child, and the creation of the groundbreaking Gentle Revolution Series of books and materials that teach parents how to teach their babies at home.

 As the work of Glenn Doman and the staff of The Institutes was translated into many languages and spread through many nations around the world, it was only natural that admirers of the work coined the term “The Doman Method” to put a name on The Institutes work.
 Over the years, thousands of parents have been introduced to the work of The Institutes often by a friend or professional who directed them to learn more about the “The Glenn Doman Method.”

 It is certainly true that people sometimes call The Institutes work “The Glenn Doman Method”, it is equally true that Glenn himself very much disapproved of this term.
 He never used this term and discouraged others from doing so whenever he could do so.

 Glenn always said *“There is no “Doman Method,” there is the program of The Institutes.”

 He believed that using the term “Doman Method” did not properly acknowledge the significant contributions of the many staff and parents that have helped to make the work of The Institutes the dynamic and highly successful program that it is today.
 He also believed that the term “method” was not an appropriate description of the philosophy, program and techniques developed by The Institutes.